beechnut/houseme/README.md

 TODO
 ----
 + Housing preference CRUD from user show page
+    + Create AJAX selection for neighborhood
+    + Give form partials the correct info.
+Edit is not happy with the @hp.new I passed the partial earlier.
     + Write a test to prevent access to create_h_p_path if there are 3 housing preferences
 + Rake sample data, users & housing_prefs with Faker (mhartl 9.3.2)